Inverted Nipple Surgery in Greenwich, CT – Dr. Margoles

 Dr. Margoles often uses dissolving sutures that will naturally break down as the body heals.
 If she uses non-dissolvable sutures, you’ll have your stitches removed one to two weeks after surgery.

-Dr. Sandra Margoles is a female plastic surgeon operating a private practice in Greenwich, CT, and Westchester County.
+Dr. Sandra Margoles is a board-certified female plastic surgeon operating a private practice in Greenwich, CT.
 Dr. Margoles’s specialties include breast augmentation, breast reduction, liposuction, facelift, eyelid surgery, and more.
 Having trained extensively at some of the world’s most esteemed institutions, including Harvard Medical School and Mt.
 Sinai Medical Center, Dr. Margoles is well-equipped to provide her patients with outstanding plastic surgery results.
 Above all, Dr. Margoles values her patients’ safety, well-being, and happiness.
 Learn more about Dr. Margoles’s philosophy, training, and qualifications here.

 Why Should I Get Inverted Nipple Surgery?